Texzcorp/Spectro/README.md

 # Spectro
-Spectro is a software designed to help you discover new wallpapers every day.
+Spectro is a versatile wallpaper downloader software designed to effortlessly fetch and update your desktop backgrounds daily.
+With its intuitive interface, users can specify themes of interest and set the number of wallpapers to download, ensuring a fresh and personalized desktop experience every day.

 ## How to Use Spectro - Wallpaper Downloader